Noetic Darkening

 This led me to the idea of "Thinking With Lafferty," a tag I took from a terrific work on Alfred North Whitehead, another thinker who charted unconventional intellectual territories.
 Whitehead isn’t one of my cynosures, but the book Thinking With Whitehead showed me just how powerful the approach can be.
 I hope that Lafferty readers eventually build a conceptual toolkit, a "bric-a-brac" for reading him.

-When Lafferty stopped writing, he offered a sad, self-deprecating reason: he said he was writing drivel.
-Given the health problems in the last years before his major stroke, perhaps he had a clearer insight into his waning powers than I can recognize from the outside.
-What I can see is that works like Sindbad: The 13th Voyage or Serpent’s Egg, especially for readers not yet familiar with the complicated symbolic and narrative callbacks he created over decades, would be hard going.
-Without some familiarity with his thought, such novels are dazzling but deeply challenging.
-My own initial immersion in these two novels, followed by Not to Mention Camels, proved to be a fortunate, if arbitrary, introduction to his longform fiction.
+When Lafferty stopped writing, he offered a sad, self-deprecating reason: he said he was writing drivel and it had stopped being fun.
+Given the health problems in the last years before his major stroke, perhaps he had a clearer insight into his waning powers than I see from the outside.
+What I can see is that works like Sindbad: The 13th Voyage or Serpent’s Egg, especially for readers not yet familiar with the complicated symbolic and narrative callbacks he created over decades, would be hardgoing for anyone not initiated into his symbol system.
+Without some familiarity with his earlier thought, such novels are dazzling but deeply challenging fever dreams.
+My own immersion in these two novels, followed by Not to Mention Camels, proved to be a fortunate, if arbitrary, introduction to his long-form fiction.

-Camels did teach me one thing about reading Lafferty: how deeply he wanted to make sense of the media ecology that had erased the world he loved.
-We seem to be living through another act of that same history today.
+Camels did teach me one thing about reading 1970s Lafferty: how much he wanted to make sense of the hellish media ecology that had erased the world he loved.
+We seem to be living through another act of that history today.
 I’ve found myself looking for a concept to explain how Lafferty portrays media as a driving force in many of his stories from the late 1960s onward.
 For now, I’m calling it noetic darkening.
+It is a technique he uses in many ways, but it shows up often when he writes about media.

-It names the paradoxical state in which the nous, the intellect oriented toward truth, is obscured, even as immediate experience takes on a kind of sharp, crystalline clarity.
+It names the paradoxical state in which the nous, the intellect oriented toward truth, is obscured even as immediate experience takes on a sharp, crystalline clarity.
 It is the lucidity of the crystal.
 Its canonical moment comes from counterfiguration in Not to Mention Camels: the darkness hiding itself as light and vision:

 Something had happened to Pilgrim, something a little bit more than his weakness.
 There had been a change in his eyes.
 It was as if they were really opened for the first time.
 Much brighter, but much more fractured; light poured in by them now.
 Waking with new eyes was almost the same thing as waking in a new world.